OpenBCI/Documentation/docs/05ThirdParty/00-ThirdPartyLanding.md

 EmotiBit is a wearable sensor module for capturing high-quality emotional, physiological, and movement data.
 Easy-to-use and scientifically-validated sensing lets you enjoy wireless data streaming to any platform or direct data recording to the built-in SD card.
 Customize the Arduino-compatible hardware and fully open-source software to meet any project needs!

 **Tutorial Coming Soon!**

+## HEGduino

+The "HEG" in HEGduino stands for HemoEncephaloGraphy, a non-invasive biofeedback method.
+HEG detects regional changes in the brain’s energy consumption via changes in blood-oxygen.
+HEGduino enables you to see in real time how your brain blood-oxygen levels respond to your thoughts and actions, resulting in a simple and elegant biofeedback system.
+You can easily affect and eventually control regional blood flow in your head by focusing, breathing, and relaxing, and watching the response on your screen.
+With the biofeedback provided by HEGduino, you can exercise your brain and make it healthier with mindful practice.

+We're partnering with HEGduino to bring you low-cost at-home HEG technology.
+Brain blood-flow biofeedback meets open-source IoT technology!
+These kits are hand-assembled and tested by their team to run out-of-the box.
+No firmware tinkering or wire soldering needed!

+The open-source, extensively documented HEGduino Kit is now available at the [OpenBCI Shop](https://shop.openbci.com/products/hegduino-kit).

+## IDUN Dryode

+Introducing research-validated dry electrodes for sampling frontal cortex EEG and facial/body EMG, compatible with OpenBCI boards and standard snap cables!

 ## MyoWare